Jesse Schultz

-Jesse Schultz (born September 28, 1982) is a Canadian professional ice hockey right winger.
-He is currently an unrestricted free agent who most recently played under contract with the Cincinnati Cyclones of the ECHL.
+Jesse Schultz (born September 28, 1982) is a former Canadian professional ice hockey right winger, who most recently played under contract with the Cincinnati Cyclones of the ECHL.

 Playing career

 Junior

 Schultz spent four seasons of junior hockey in the Western Hockey League, starting in the 1999–2000 season with the Tri-City Americans.
 He would be dealt to the Prince Albert Raiders midway through the 2000–01 season, where he played well, scoring 32 points in 35 games for the Raiders.
 However, it wasn't enough to get him selected in the 2001 NHL Entry Draft, as he was passed over in his first year of eligibility.

 Schultz was traded to the Kelowna Rockets for the 2001–02 season, and posted solid totals of 28 goals and 64 points.
 However, he was passed over again in the NHL draft as scouts deemed him too small and too slow for the pro game.
 However, a 53-goal, 104-point performance in 2002–03 would earn him a free-agent contract from the Vancouver Canucks on July 31, 2003.